chuacharlesbon/RPG-Inc-PH/myserver/README.md

-# Medical Mission Database
+# Project RPG

-- This project is to provide a potential Web App which will organize records of the participants of a local medical mission.
-This includes database of the participating doctors, organizers, admins, and patients.
+- This project is to provide a potential Web App which will organize records of the public rooms and units from different locations in NCR region.
+Clients will be able to have a quick search for available room for rent near them.
+People may also view posts from registered agents of the lists of the available bedspace, rooms, units, or even townhouses for sale.

 ## Motivation

-- The developer had the motivation to conduct this project to provide an idea of better organizing of public records with the use of modern system using cloud databases.
+- The developer had the motivation to conduct this project to provide an idea of better organizing of agents and local citizens offer rentals for rooms.

-## Timeline

-- A complete and detailed planning which will include the Wireframes, Data Model, Database Design, UI, UX Design would take 7-10 days for basic requirements (MVP).
-- The completion of the server for the database having the basic CRUD operations, separations of concerns for controllers, routes, models, including the testings and simulation, may take additional 7-14 days for basic requirements (MVP).
-- The creation of the front-end part of the website with basic user interface, functioning forms, user registration with login, and retrieval of user records, may take additional 7-14 days meeting all the basic requirements (MVP).

 ## Tools and Softwares